oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 communicate to the holder, such as a private key if the issuer selected the holder key pair.

-An Issuer-Issued Disclosures Object is a JSON object containing at least the top-level property `sd_disclosure`.
+An Issuer-Issued Disclosures Object (II-Disclosures Object) is a JSON object containing at least the top-level property `sd_disclosure`.
 Its structure mirrors the one of `sd_digests` in the SD-JWT, but the values are the inputs to the digest calculations the issuer used, as strings.

-The Issuer-Issued Disclosures Object MAY contain further properties, for example, to transport the holder private key.
+The II-Disclosures Object MAY contain further properties, for example, to transport the holder private key.

 ## Example: Issuer-Issued Disclosures Object for the Flat SD-JWT in Example 1

-The Issuer-Issued Disclosures Object for Example 1 is as follows:
+The II-Disclosures Object for Example 1 is as follows:

 {#example-simple-svc_payload}
 ```json